Kertic/Graphics-Engine/Readme.txt

 Press J to change the floor texture to the height map Press K to change the floor texture to a rocky texture

+Check the BillboardPixelShader for proof of multi-texturing, it has the face be textured over the original texture